 - 1/4 cup white wine

-- In a high speed blender (such as a Vitamix), process the cashews, water and Dijon mustard until smooth and creamy.
+- In a high-speed blender, like our favorite one from Ninja, process the cashews, water and Dijon mustard until smooth and creamy.
 Set aside.

 - In a large saucepan, add the oil and heat over medium heat.
 When the oil is shimmering, add the shallots and saute until translucent (about 4 minutes.)
 Add the mushrooms and asparagus and cook until soft (about 4 minutes.)
 Add the garlic and rosemary and saute for 1 minute.